 By Michael Lanza

-Over the course of more than three decades and thousands of miles of backpacking all over the United States and around the world, I have eaten thousands of meals in the backcountry—and greatly refined my food planning over time, drawing from my experience as Northwest Editor of Backpacker magazine for 10 years and even longer running this blog.
+Over the course of more than three decades and thousands of miles of backpacking all over the United States and around the world—including the 10 years I spent as Northwest Editor of Backpacker magazine and even longer running this blog—I have eaten countless meals in the backcountry and greatly refined my food planning over time.

 I’ll offer this caveat in advance: I’m not someone who feels a great desire to eat “gourmet” style in the backcountry.
 I certainly want food that tastes good and is satisfying.
 If you’re not hiking far, it’s easier to carry a little more and spend time preparing special meals.
 I tend to hike all day, sometimes very long days, so I don’t want to spend much time in food preparation in camp.